 9. If I would like more information about the proposed Fourth Amendment and Restated Consent Judgment, where can I find it?

-There is a document repository webpage with all the documents being considered by the Local Government Intervenors, including:
+document repository webpage with all the documents being considered by the Local Government Intervenors, including:

 - The proposed Fourth Amended and Restated Consent Judgment